 Learn more about how to choose your company office.

-If you incorporate a private company for your recruitment agency, you will be required to appoint at least one director.
-You will also need to provide the director’s addresses as part of your application.
+If you incorporate a private company for your recruitment agency, you will be required to embark on an executive search and appoint at least one director.
+You will also need to provide the director's addresses as part of your application.
 You also need to identify all persons that will be Persons with Significant Control (PSC) of the recruitment agency and disclose these as part of your application.